2011 Christchurch earthquake: Schools and universities

-Other impact
+Other results

 Disruptions to sport

 Christchurch was set to host five pool matches and two quarter finals of the 2011 Rugby World Cup.
 The International Rugby Board and the New Zealand Rugby World Cup organisers announced in March 2011 that the city would be unable to host the World Cup matches.
 The quarter final matches were moved to Auckland.

 New Zealand Cricket's offices were damaged by the earthquake.
 Some matches needed to be rescheduled.
 The Super Rugby Round 2 match between the Crusaders and Hurricanes scheduled for 26 February 2011 at Westpac Stadium in Wellington was abandoned.
 The Crusaders' first two home matches of the season, originally to be played in Christchurch, were moved to Trafalgar Park in Nelson.
-The Crusaders played their entire home schedule away from Christchurch,.
+The Crusaders played their entire home schedule away from Christchurch.
 In the ANZ Netball Championship, the earthquake caused significant damage to the Canterbury Tactix's main home venue, CBS Canterbury Arena, and the franchise's head office at Queen Elizabeth II Park.
 The team's round three match against the Northern Mystics in Auckland was postponed, while their round four home match against the Waikato Bay of Plenty Magic was moved to the Energy Events Centre in Rotorua.
 AMI Stadium was going to host the rugby league ANZAC Test, however, on 4 March it was announced the match would be moved to Skilled Park on the Gold Coast.
 The Canterbury Rugby League cancelled their pre-season competition.

 The 2011 Inter Dominion harness racing series was scheduled to be held at Addington Raceway in March and April however the series was instead contested in Auckland.
 The public grandstand at Addington was later demolished due to damage from the earthquake and aftershocks.

+Additionally all motorsport events including the Ruapuna Speedway & Mike Pero Motorsport Park seasons were disrupted and cancelled.
+The Hydraulink War of the Wings season was also cancelled for the 2010–11 season before resuming again in late 2011.

 Postponement of census

-The chief executive of Statistics New Zealand, Geoff Bascand, announced on 25 February that the national census planned for 8 March 2011 would not take place due to the disruption and displacement of people in the Canterbury region, and the loss of Statistics New Zealand's Christchurch building where census information was to be processed.
+The chief executive of Statistics New Zealand, Geoff Bascand, announced on 25 February that the national census planned for 8 March 2011 would not take place due to the disruption and displacement of people in the Canterbury Region, and the loss of Statistics New Zealand's Christchurch building where census information was to be processed.
 The cancellation required an amendment to the Statistics Act 1975, which legally requires a census to be taken every five years.
 The Governor-General also had to revoke his previous proclamation of the date of the census.
 It is the third time the census has been cancelled in New Zealand; the other occasions occurred in 1931, due to the Great Depression, and in 1941 due to World War II.
 Much of the NZ$90 million cost of the 2011 census was written off.
 The census was ultimately deferred to 5 March 2013.